 - By law, any new houses (since 1974), or repainted houses, on the Cyclades Islands are to be white.
 As the white houses boosted tourism significantly, the law has been kept intact.

-- Mykonos was a sharp contrast to our prior port, Greece’s capital city of Athens.
+- Mykonos was a sharp contrast to our other Greek port, the capital city of Athens.
+(We arrived at Mykonos from Naples Italy, and are next headed to Istanbul, Turkey).

 - This article is a continuation of my throwback series encouraged by moving 40,000 photos to Lightroom.
 We visited Mykonos as one of nine ports as we cruised the Mediterranean on the NCL Spirit in 2012.
 The ports included one port in France, four in Italy, two in Greece, and two in Turkey.